Well, we have arrived in Port Vila!!

-The Leadership of the college (where I am studying in NZ) have let us “settle in” since coming from the airport.
+The leadership team from the college (where I am studying in NZ) have let us “settle in” since coming from the airport.

 The motel is very basic!

-The church is in Freshwater 5 district & the Hibiscus Vila motel is in Freshwater 6 district – so we have about a 10 minute “bus” (their minivans) journey.
+The church is in Freshwater 5 District & the Hibiscus Vila Motel is in Freshwater 6 District – so we have about a ten minute “bus” (their minivans) journey.

-The new church has bare walls & floors so there is concrete dust everywhere but the entire roof is corrugated iron with all of the support structure still exposed.
+The new church has bare walls and floors so there is concrete dust everywhere.
+The entire roof is corrugated iron with all of the support structure still exposed.
 I think the building team are helping to sort some of the church out over the week.

 The toilets are outside.
 Full of bugs and not what we would call very hygienic but at least there is toilet paper!!
-Thank god is hand sanitizer!
+Thank God for hand sanitizer!

-They did an alter call.
-Which initially I didn’t have an issue with but I was unsure why they felt they had to ask 3 times for the people to come up.
+They did an altar call.
+Which initially I didn’t have an issue with, but I was unsure why they felt they had to ask three times for the people to come up.
 I want to say it was a cultural / language barrier but to be honest – in my spirit – it seemed forced.

-The showers are freezing cold “lean to” with plaster board that has just been left, so has swelled – lots of holes everywhere but at least the bugs have easy access!!
+The showers are freezing cold “lean to” with plaster board that has just been left unfinished, so has swelled – lots of holes everywhere but at least the bugs have easy access!!
 Lol

-I am doing it & I am proud that I can.
+I am “surviving” without the Western World!!
 So many people are convinced that I will crumble.
 I guess that is the clear difference with the ones that actually know the real me.

 Washing up is with cold water.

 Food is basic but fine.
-The college are giving us lots of carbs.
-We knew that our diet would be simple, as we are there to serve not to eat like we were at the Ritz.
+The college is giving us lots of carbs.
+We knew that our diet would be simple, as we are there to “serve Christ”, not to eat like we were at the Ritz.

-I walked around the motel today – definitely not “clean” as the dust gets everywhere & there’s alot of traffic.
-It poured with rain & I am actually cold.
-Why did I not bring at least one jumper?!?
+I walked around the motel today – definitely not “clean” as the dust gets everywhere and there’s a lot of traffic.
+It poured with rain and I am actually cold.
+Why did I not bring at least one jumper?

-The houses are so humbling here…most have sheets as roofs & galvanised sheets as walls.
-Some with no water or electric.
+The houses are very humbling here…most have sheets as roofs and galvanised sheets as walls.
+Some with no water or electricity.

 Yet the people are so happy.
-It doesn’t change the way I look at life but more appreciate how blessed we are in Western society.
+It doesn’t change the way I look at life, but how I appreciate more how “blessed” we are in Western society.

 During ministry time – I got a vision for one of the girls – Grace.

-I saw her so angry with her Family.
-When I ask her she broke down
+I saw her so angry with her family.
+When I asked her she broke down.

-The Pastor’s wife from a different church, said that Grace’s Father is abusive to Grace’s Mum & herself and Grace has a lot of anger towards him.
+The Pastor’s wife from a different church, said that Grace’s father is abusive to Grace’s mum and herself so Grace has a lot of anger towards him.

 My first experience of deliverance was pretty amazing.